urnest/urnest/README.py.md

 xju.newtype - static and dynamic distinct int, float and str types

-  Unlike typing.NewType the new types are compatible with isinstance.
+  - unlike typing.NewType the new types are compatible with isinstance

 xju.cmc - context management

-  Unlike python standard library e.g. open(), these are "pure" context managers: resources are never acquired until __enter__.
+  -u nlike python standard library e.g. open(), these are "pure" context managers: resources are never acquired until __enter__

 xju.cmc.cmclass - provide context management for class attributes that are context managers

-  Managing multiple resource attributes is clumbsy with ExitStack, this module implements __enter__ and __exit__ automatically to ensure correct ordering and cleanup on exceptions.
+  - managing multiple resource attributes is clumbsy with ExitStack, this module implements __enter__ and __exit__ automatically to ensure correct ordering and cleanup on exceptions

 xju.cmc.Dict - dictionary that is a context manager for its (context manager) values